adlytaibi/removeversiondbucket/README.md

      -r, --showonly
        This option will only show the parameters and not execute the program.
        This is a great way to check the parameters before launching what could be sometimes a long running operations.
+       This option is mutually exclusive with --showrun.

      -sr, --showrun
        This option will show the parameters and execute the program.
+       This option is mutually exclusive with --showonly.

      -et, --elapsedtime
        This option will show the elapsed time for operations in format of HH:MM:SS (don't do days).